 Is AP Psychology good for pre-med students?

 A semester of college-level intro psychology is required to enter several medical schools in the United States.
 Although AP Psychology scores don't necessarily translate into course credit for medical school, AP Psych provides good groundwork for pre-med preparation.
-Always check with your future college and medical school to ensure your credits apply toward your field of study.
+Always check with your future college and medical school to ensure your credits apply to your field of study.

 AP Psych is a rewarding course to pursue if you are interested in a course that will apply to many majors in college.